 - Take a few moments to learn more about our programs

 - Sign up for our e-newsletter to receive regular updates via e-mail

 - Download the PDF Version of our most recent Programs and Activities Presentation

 - See “CFG in the Media” on the right menu for local and national media coverage of our efforts.

-- If you want to get involved please use our contact form.
+- If you want to get involved please contact us.

 Connecting for Good is a registered Kansas not-for-profit corporation #4563276 and has 501(c)(3) status with the Internal Revenue Service.
-Contributions are tax-deductible.
+Contributions in the form of monetary gifts and equipment donations are tax-deductible.